Wet Scallops vs Dry Scallops: What’s the Difference and Which Is Better?

 If you’ve ever wondered why your scallops won’t brown properly, chances are you were working with wet scallops.

-How to Cook Dry vs Wet Scallops
+How to Cook Scallops for the Perfect Sear (Dry vs Wet Tips)

 While dry scallops require minimal prep, wet scallops need a bit more attention.